nordic-institute/X-Road/doc/OperationalMonitoring/Testing/test-opmon_x-road_operational_monitoring_testing_plan_Y-1104-2.md

 ### 6.2 Setup of the Simulations

-Load simulations can be run automatically, provided the testing environment has been set up as described in [[TEST-OPMONSTRAT]](#TEST-OPMONSTRAT).
+Load simulations can be run automatically, provided the testing environment has been set up as described in \[[TEST-OPMONSTRAT](#TEST-OPMONSTRAT)\].
 The reports of the simulation should be analyzed for information about the behaviour of the system under the simulated load.

 The load test runner and the related source code can be found in the source repository of the project at `src/systemtest/op-monitoring/load`.